 - Flat-pack cabinets and storage units

-Large furniture can quickly drive up moving costs, especially if it’s difficult to disassemble or won’t fit well in your new space.
-Items that worked in your current home may not suit a different layout or smaller rooms.
+Large furniture drives up moving costs fast, especially if it’s hard to disassemble or won’t fit in your new space.

 - Sectional sofas